When it comes to skiing, we can’t get enough of the French Alps. They’re the most popular destination on the British skiing map.

 But in summer even keen skiers can be blind to their charms.

 That’s not the case with the Martin family.
-We headed out there last summer, and packed a two-week camping trip full of adventures.
+We headed out there a couple of summers ago, and packed a two-week camping trip full of adventures.
 It helped, of course, that the weather was immaculate for most of the trip.
 But it turned into one of the best family holidays we’ve had so far.

 Here are five of the highlights.